sillen102/simba/README.md

 # Simba

 Simba is a type-safe HTTP router framework for Go that makes building REST APIs simple and enjoyable.
-It provides strong type safety through generics and a clean, intuitive API for handling HTTP requests.
-It also automatically generates OpenAPI (v3.1) documentation for your API.
+It provides strong type safety through generics, clean and intuitive APIs for request handling, and generates OpenAPI (v3.1) docs automatically.

-> **Telemetry Notice**: Simba does _not_ instrument requests or metrics by default and will never force a metrics/tracing solution.
-For observability, wire in any provider you want as shown in the section below.
+> **Telemetry Notice:** Simba never instruments requests or metrics unless you provide a telemetry provider.
+Wire in any provider (like OpenTelemetry) using `SetTelemetryProvider()` as demonstrated below.

 ## Features

 - **Type-safe routing** with Go generics
-- **Built-in authentication** support
+- **Built-in authentication** (API key, Basic, Bearer)
 - **Middleware support**
 - **Strong request/response typing**
-- **Automatic OpenAPI documentation generation**
+- **Automatic OpenAPI docs generation**
+- **WebSocket support**

+---

 ## Telemetry & Observability (Advanced, Optional)

-Simba is telemetry-provider-agnostic by default:
-*No telemetry (metrics, traces) is built into the Simba core.* Instead, you can plug in any provider you like, such as OpenTelemetry, via the Simba `TelemetryProvider` interface.

-**How to Enable Instrumentation:**
-1. Add the `simba/telemetry` subpackage to your project.
-2. Create an OTel telemetry provider using your desired configuration.
-3. Inject that provider into your Simba app before starting your server.

-**Minimal Example:**
+Simba is telemetry-provider agnostic.
+To emit traces/metrics, inject any telemetry provider you like:

 ```go
 import (
     "context"